Andonoo/NPHard-Scheduler/README.md

 **Programming language 🌏🛬**
 This project is implemented in **Java** (compatible with Java 1.8)

+**Dependencies**
+This project is built with **Maven** - please ensure Maven is installed in the local machine in order to build the project.

 **OS 🐧🔍**
 The targeted OS is Linux but also works under Windows.